astridhu123/Smartphones-Emotional-Wellbeing-Website/README.md

 - [References](#References)

 ## Features
+- **Pandemic and Emotional Wellbeing BarChart**: This barchart demonstrates the DASS (Depression Anxiety Stress Scale) scores during the start of the pandemic (2019), and the peak of the pandemic (2020).
+Users can hover over each bar to see more insights regarding the corresponding category.

 - **Map Visualization (Screen Time)**：The map visualizes average screen time per country, with users able to zoom in to explore regional data.
 Hovering over regions shows detailed statistics.

 - **Emotion Dashboard**：Displays the most common emotions expressed on social media platforms.
 Users can toggle between different platforms (e.g., Twitter, Instagram) and emotions, and view data in bar chart format.
+Both the barchart and bubble chart can be hovered over for more details.

 - **Worldwide Search Trends**：Interactive line graphs showing the change in mental health-related search terms over time.
 Users can toggle between different search terms and hover over data points for detailed information.
+There is also a brushing function located under the graph that will allow users to select a specified time period to view.

-- **Word Cloud**： The word cloud shows the most searched terms related to mental health, with hover functionality to display search volume for each term.
+- **Word Cloud**：The word cloud shows the most searched terms related to mental health, with hover functionality to display search volume for each term.

 - **Bar Chart/Scatter Plot**：A toggle feature allows users to switch between a bar chart and scatter plot to compare search volume for mental health-related terms across different website establishment levels.